Skip to main content

 ToolDescription

-list_repositoriesList all CodSpeed-enabled repositories you have access to, including visibility and descriptions.
+list_repositoriesList all CodSpeed-enabled repositories that you have access to.
+Returns repository names, visibility, and descriptions.

-list_runsList recent performance runs for a repository, with optional filters for branch, event type, and status.
+list_runsList recent performance runs for a repository.
+Returns run IDs, commit hashes, status, event type, branch, and PR information.

-compare_runsCompare two performance runs and return a detailed report with regressions, improvements, and new benchmarks.
+compare_runsCompare two performance runs and return a markdown performance report.
+Shows benchmark-level comparisons including improvements, regressions, and new or missing benchmarks.

 Authentication